Disaffiliation Process and Information

 This process and the subsequent Disaffiliation Agreement both follow ¶ 2553 of the 2019 Book of Discipline.
 The steps include the instructions that to proceed, a two-thirds majority of the professing members of the local church present and voting at the church conference approve the resolution.
 The Disaffiliation Agreement ultimately reached between the church and the Conference Trustees must then be ratified by the voting members of the Western NC Annual Conference.

-Paragraph 2553 requires that prior to or by the disaffiliation date, a local church pay to the Annual Conference any unpaid apportionments for the 12 months immediately prior to the disaffiliation date, an additional 12 months of apportionments, plus unfunded pension obligations, direct-bill obligations, and other liabilities.
+Paragraph 2553 requires that prior to or by the disaffiliation date, a local church pay to the Annual Conference any unpaid apportionments for the 12 months immediately prior to the disaffiliation date, an additional 12 months of apportionments, plus unfunded pension obligations, and any vitality grants received from the district or conference over the past 10 years.

 Churches that wish to disaffiliate from The United Methodist Church should submit a letter requesting disaffiliation signed by 2-3 church officers to their District Superintendent (i.e., trustees, church council chair, finance, S/PPRC, etc.)